A Secure, Confidential, and Verifiable Decision Support System: Formal Analysis

 In recent years, numerous approaches have been proposed in the field of decision-making support systems.
 Haarmann et al.~\cite{haarmann2018dmn} propose executing DMN decision models on the Ethereum blockchain.
-However, blockchain-based approaches inherently rely on public ledgers, making them unsuitable for confidential data applications.
-In contrast, our TEE-based solution enables automated decision-making support securely and privately while maintaining the trust, transparency, and audibility required in multi-party processes.
-Moreover, in our solution, functions' access policies ensure that only authorized participants can interact with the system, thus receiving decision-making support or confidential data.
-Zhang et al.~\cite{Zhang-privacydecisions} introduce a privacy-preserving decision-making system over blockchain for secure voting.
-In this paper, the authors proposed a low complexity Distributed Batch Key Generation and then designed new Two-Stage Voting scheme to reduce voting effort.
-This solution solves the privacy issues that arise when using blockchain technology, but it is tailored for decision-making voting only.
-On the contrary,~\SPARTA allows for user-definable decision logic.
-Other solutions, such as~\cite{Liu} and~\cite{Rahulamathavan}, allow for privacy-preserving clinical decisions for automated classification.
-These solutions resort to homomorphic encryption to maintain data confidentiality, resulting in significant performance overhead due to encryption.
-They resort to a Naïve Bayes classifier and a Gaussian kernel-based SVM as the decision support system.
-In contrast, our solution uses~\AESGCM encryption, introducing low overhead to the overall performance and allowing for specifying the decision logic for the decision-making support.
-Liu et al.~\cite{LIU2018825} present HPCS, a Hybrid Privacy-Preserving Clinical Decision Support System used for health status monitoring and disease prediction.
-Here, a server securely monitors patients' conditions in real-time.
-The new symptoms can be sent to the cloud server running a neural network for prediction in a privacy-preserving way.
-Different from~\SPARTA, the authors use the Paillier Cryptosystem with Threshold Decryption to guarantee data privacy, adding high overhead on the overall procedure.
-Moreover, HPCS limits the decision logic to the sole predictions, while we allow for user-definable logic.
-Xie et al.~\cite{TEBDS} present TEBDS, a data-sharing system combining TEEs with blockchain.
-Their design leverages a TEE for off-chain storage and a consortium blockchain for access control in IoT contexts, with a centralized key management center~(KMC).
-In contrast, our approach relies on a public blockchain only for storing IPNS names pointing to IPFS content-addressed data while delegating all operations to the TEE.
-This design eliminates the need for a centralized KMC and enables confidential decision-making over encrypted data.
+However, blockchain-based approaches inherently rely on public ledgers, making them unsuitable for confidential data.
+In contrast, \SPARTA enables secure, private decision support while maintaining trust, transparency, and auditability, with access policies that ensure only authorized participants can interact with the system.
+Zhang et al.~\cite{Zhang-privacydecisions} introduce a privacy-preserving decision-making system on a blockchain for secure voting, proposing a distributed batch key-generation protocol and a two-stage voting scheme.
+While this addresses privacy issues on blockchain, it is tailored to voting only, whereas \SPARTA supports user-definable decision logic.
+Other solutions~\cite{Rahulamathavan} enable privacy-preserving clinical decisions using homomorphic encryption over Gaussian kernel-based SVMs.
+While effective for automated classification, these approaches incur significant performance overhead and fix the decision logic.
+In contrast, \SPARTA uses \AESGCM encryption, which introduces low overhead and allows users to specify custom decision logic.
+Liu et al.~\cite{LIU2018825} present HPCS, a hybrid privacy-preserving clinical decision support system for health monitoring and disease prediction, in which a cloud server runs neural network predictions using the Paillier Cryptosystem with Threshold Decryption.
+Compared to \SPARTA, HPCS incurs higher overhead and limits decision logic to prediction-based decisions, whereas we support user-defined logic.
+Xie et al.~\cite{TEBDS} present TEBDS, a TEE-based blockchain data-sharing system for IoT that relies on a centralized key management center (KMC).
+In contrast, \SPARTA derives all keys within the TEE from a shared seed, removing this single point of failure.
+Moreover, \SPARTA uses a public blockchain only to store IPNS names pointing to IPFS content-addressed data, delegating all operations to the TEE.